 Despite what many people may think, men often want rhinoplasty for the same reasons as women.
 They want to improve the look of their nose.
 This may involve removing any humps on the nose or correcting for a droopy nasal tip.
 It may also include correcting a flat or bulbous nasal tip.
 Men who have nasal deformities may also have functional difficulties, including excessive snoring or difficulty breathing.
 A correction to the nose can often alleviate these problems.
 Finally, men may have suffered an injury, such as a broken nose.

 How Do Male Noses Differ from Female Noses?

 While it is true that each patient’s nose is unique, there are some general differences between the shape of the male nose and the shape of the female nose.
 These differences may have some bearing on which rhinoplasty technique the cosmetic surgeon chooses.

-In general, men will have a more prominent, wider, and sharper nasal length, or dorsum, than will women.
+In general, men will have a more prominent, broader, and sharper nasal length or dorsum than women.
 By comparison, the goal for women is to create a narrower, softer dorsum.

 The aesthetically pleasing female nose will be perfectly straight, with no bumps or deformities.
-On the other hand, the male nose can have a certain amount of deformity in order to keep in balance with the rest of the facial features.
+On the other hand, the male nose can have a certain amount of deformity to balance with the rest of the facial features.

 Dr. Marin has many years of training and experience understanding the differences between the most aesthetically pleasing male nose and the most aesthetically pleasing female nose.
 He can help men have a nose that properly fits the rest of the facial features.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.